mobify/workshop--adaptivejs-site-1x/README.md

     </div>
     ```

-    **Note:** `"{@getUrl path="images/logo.png" /}"` will prepend the bundle URL to the image path during the build process.
-When previewing locally that will look like `http://localhost:8080/images/logo.png`
+    **Note:** `"{@getUrl path="images/logo.png" /}"` prepends the bundle URL to the image path during the build process.
+When you preview locally, the logo locations appear as `http://localhost:8080/images/logo.png`.

-10. Stop preview by typing `ctrl c` in the terminal window.
+10. Stop preview with the command `[control] c` on the command line.

-## Ready to Continue?
+## Continue to Step 5

 When you're ready to continue, run the following command: